NuevoFoundation/workshops/content/english/pygame-pong/activity-4.md

 We have added movement for the left paddle.
 Can you apply the knowledge about the `Paddle` object and its attributes that influence its movement on screen to change the key assignment for the right paddle?

 Find `// TODO (ACTIVITY 4)` in the code.
-Modify the appropriate attribute value for the right paddle so it accepts 'UP' key for upward movement of the right paddle.
+Modify the appropriate attribute value for the right paddle such that pressing the `'UP'` key moves the right paddle up.

 {{% notice tip %}}